hems/lpm/README.md

 <a name="todo" />
 ### TODO

+- Add commands to install AU and VSTs

-- figure out a more compatible http download lib for node, at the moment when downloading a zip from github it will fail due to the 302 message error. started using wget but still no luck
+- Find out a better way to download zip files from web: at the moment when downloading a zip from github it will fail due to the 302 message error.

+- Add a simple database to store data, so the user would able to install / uninstall / disable installed plugins

-- windows version
+- Fix windows version
 	- perhaps just adjust some paths on install.coffee will do the job